 Schulich-UWindsor Opportunities for Research Excellence Program (SWORP)

 The aim of the Schulich - UWindsor Opportunities for Research Excellence Program (SWORP) is to enrich undergraduate medical education by enabling students from the Windsor program of the Schulich School of Medicine & Dentistry (“Schulich-Windsor students”) to conduct research under the supervision of a University of Windsor faculty member.

 Projects that are primarily public service in nature, while worthwhile, are not eligible for this student research support.
 Funding will also not be provided for projects required for existing courses.

-Eligibility: Undergraduate medical students currently enrolled in their 1st or 2nd year within the Windsor Program of the Schulich School of Medicine & Dentistry, are eligible to apply.
-Undergraduate medical students based in London, BSc or BMSc students, postgraduate trainees, graduate students in Schulich departments, and University of Windsor students, are not eligible for this program.
+- Undergraduate medical education students currently enrolled in their 1st or 2nd year within the Windsor Campus of the Schulich School of Medicine & Dentistry are eligible to apply.
+Students can expand on a project started through the Research Module of Experiential Learning.
+Undergraduate medical students based in London, BSc or BMSc students, postgraduate trainees, graduate students in Schulich departments, and University of Windsor students are not eligible for this program.
 Undergraduate medical students who hold a M.Sc. and wish to apply may not work in the same laboratory where they received their graduate training.

-Award Amount: Ten awards in the amount of $5,000 will be available.
+- Ten awards in the amount of $5,000 will be available.

 Each applicant must work with their identified supervisor to develop a research project which may be accomplished within the timeframe of no more than 18 months.
 The project description should include the following components: background, rationale, hypothesis, methodology and data analysis, and student's role.
 The project description should describe any anticipated problems and the extent of faculty supervision.